 Setting up Groups in EZproxy requires configuration changes to the config.txt file to create resource groups.
 It also requires changes to the user.txt file to add users to the groups named in the config.txt file.

 Before getting started with a group configuration, it is important that you understand how EZproxy processes resources in the config.txt file.
-For more information, see the following:
+For more information, review the following documentation: